nanewtech/statsoverlay200/README.md

 ![usageimg3](https://media.discordapp.net/attachments/658233158961201162/1191535004568784896/image.png?ex=65a5ca72&is=65935572&hm=e734aab860fbb097c621ca69dcbde0167d3ba3618a9a3e6c5c8ffb3f03cd6abd&=&format=webp&quality=lossless&width=658&height=676)

-AFter pressing OK you can now position the overlay into any position and resize it to any size you see fit. one such usecase could look like this:
+After pressing OK you can now position the overlay into any position and resize it to any size you see fit. one such usecase could look like this:

 ![usageimg4](https://media.discordapp.net/attachments/658233158961201162/1191535388884467744/image.png?ex=65a5cace&is=659355ce&hm=343c71146122c928af8791419e972f9871c39ce8cb8b1907eaaa74e68593a57c&=&format=webp&quality=lossless)